diegomarquez/side-scrolling-shooting-game/README.md

 		- Bottom Right Region
 			- Viewport and layers editing
 				- Styling
-					- Fix placeholders position and size when arranging things
 					- Put the viewportEditorUI elements into a div with overflow:hidden
 					- Put the viewport creation button below that div

 	- Give a title to each region other than the canvas one
 	- Refresh viewports on Game Object creation region